dpguthrie/braintrust-trace-embed-demo/README.md

 ## Finding Your Project ID

-**Good news:** The app automatically fetches your project ID from the project slug! 🎉
+The app automatically fetches your project ID (UUID) from the project slug when you provide your organization name, project slug, and API key.
+If needed, you can also manually enter the project UUID which can be found in your project settings in the Braintrust UI.

-The project ID (UUID) is fetched automatically when you provide:
-- Organization name
-- Project slug
-- API key

-If auto-detection fails or you want to use a different project, you can manually enter the UUID:

-1. **From the Braintrust UI**:
-   - Go to your project settings
-   - Look for "Project ID" in the details

-2. **From the URL**:
-   - Navigate to your project's logs page
-   - The URL will contain the project ID

-3. **Via API** (what the app does automatically):
-   - Call the `/v1/project` endpoint to list projects
-   - Find your project by matching org name and project slug
-   - Extract the `id` field

 ## Use Cases